kahache/multitool/README.md

 This is a Python script that facilitates the process of downloading files from an FTP server, extracting them from zip archives, renaming the files based on TV channel names, and uploading them to another location.
 It is designed to automate the workflow for TV content processing.

+The story behind this, it was a bash tool I did some years ago (and which is kept in the folder), so this is just an exercise on adapting it 100% to Python and add some unit testing.

 ## Features

 - Downloads files from an FTP server using the `lftp` command-line tool.